2Pillows/dim_wishlist_splitter/wishlists/README.md

 **Author** - The name(s) of the author(s) for the roll.
 Wishlists can filter by multiple authors.

 **God** - Shows rolls tagged as "God".
-Extremely strict and relies on Voltron to tag rolls as "God".
+Extremely strict and relies on rolls being properly tagged as "God".

 **!Backup** - Removes rolls tagged as "Backup Roll".
 Less strict version of "God".